ladybirdweb/momo-email-listener/README.md

 # Momo-Email-Listener
 Momo Email Listener is a Laravel application.
 Momo read emails from your email inbox.
-This same engine is being used in Faveo HELPDESK.
+This same engine is being used in <a href="https://github.com/ladybirdweb/faveo-helpdesk">Faveo HELPDESK</a>.
 Momo is build using https://github.com/barbushin/php-imap

 <p>To run Momo your host just needs a couple of things:</p>